It’s Panama 2000 All Over Again

 Bottom line, though, apartments have continued to sell and, critically, to rent.

-I can vouch for this from my own very consistent 15 years of experience as a landlord in this town.
+I can vouch for this from my own very consistent over 15 years of experience as a landlord in this town.

 The metropolitan area of Santo Domingo is home to twice as many people as Panama City.
 In fact, it holds almost as many people as the entire country of Panama.
-Anticipated growth and expansion—of tourists, of business travelers, and of the local the middle class—will keep construction crews busy for years.
+Anticipated growth and expansion—of tourists, of business travelers, and of the local middle class—will keep construction crews busy for years.

 Furthermore, no one has been building 50-story high-rise buildings in Santo Domingo… the way they have long been doing in Panama City.
 Most buildings in the DR capital are 20 stories or fewer.
 This is only just beginning to change.

-Prices for pre-construction apartments in Santo Domingo in the high-end neighborhoods (where you should focus your search for an investment property) start at around US$1,700 per square meter.
+Prices for pre-construction apartments in Santo Domingo in the high-end neighborhoods (where you should focus your search for an investment property) start at about US$1,700 per square meter.
 Will those values more than double in 15 years (an annualized growth rate of 5%)?
 Impossible to say… but I’d take that bet.

 More important, it’s the annual net rental returns that should get your attention…